Consumer medicine information

 Advise male patients with female partners of reproductive potential to use highly effective contraceptive methods during treatment with Rozlytrek and for 3 months following the last dose.

 There are no data on the presence of entrectinib or its metabolites in human milk or their effects on either the breastfed child or on milk production.
-Because of the potential for harm to the breastfed child, advise a lactating woman to discontinue breastfeeding during treatment with Rozlytrek and for 7 days after the final dose.
+Because of the potential for harm to the breastfed child, advise a lactating woman to discontinue breastfeeding during treatment with Rozlytrek and for 7 days after the last dose.

 4.7 Effects on Ability to Drive and Use Machines